bkawk/npm-react/README.md

 4. Submit a pull request

 ## License
 This project is licensed under the MIT license.
+The license file can be found at the root of the repository: [LICENSE](./LICENSE)

 ## Note
 Please make sure to thoroughly test the components in the development environment before publishing to ensure stability and compatibility.